Social Studies Teacher (7–12), B.A.

 Goal 2: Historical Skills: To teach students the skills of historical inquiry and expression.

 Brooklyn College is an integral part of the cultural and artistic energy of New York City.
-Our faculty members in Childhood, Bilingual, and Special Education offer incomparable expertise and tremendous talent, and each brings a unique perspective to their teaching and mentoring in and out of the classroom.
+Our faculty members in the Department of Childhood, Bilingual, and Special Education offer incomparable expertise and tremendous talent, and each brings a unique perspective to their teaching and mentoring in and out of the classroom.

 As a student in the School of Education, you will complete internships in public and/or private schools throughout the New York City region.
 The internship is a 14-week, full-time, supervised experience designed to hone the requisite skills and knowledge to work as a childhood education teacher.